DataDog/hiring-engineers/steffens_answers.md

 <b>Bonus question:</b> Is there another way to change the collection interval? <br>
  I was able to change the interval in the yaml.

-##V isualizing Data
+## Visualizing Data

-I used Paw on my Mac to execute the API call, please find the exported curl command here [Visualizing Data.sh](src/Visualizing_Data.sh)
+I used Paw on my Mac to execute the API call, please find the exported curl command here <br>
+[Visualizing Data.sh](src/Visualizing_Data.sh)